DamyrFr/terraform-aws-static-site-stack/README.md

-# Terraform for create a static website (S3 / Cloudfront)
+# Terraform for create a static website

-Simple module to deploy a S3 and Cloudfront stack on AWS.
+Simple module to deploy a static hosting stack (witch access logs and user for deployment).

+This stack is composed by there services :

+* `Cloudfront` : used as front entry point CDN
+* `S3` : for two founction, static asset hosting and Cloudfront access logs
+* `ACM` : create certificate for the website
+* `Route53` : for the DNS management
+* `IAM` : Create IAM user with rigths for deployment (update S3 assets and invalid cache)

+Each of services has a modules on `./modules`.

 ![AWS SCHEMA](./AWS-modules.png)

 This module was originally design for this article (in French) : [link](https://www.damyr.fr/posts/premier-module-terraform/)

-Feel free to contribute !

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements